qpkorr/vim-bufkill/README.md

 # vim-bufkill

+## Note re github repo

+This repo hit some issues, seemingly due to git changes that appear to have broken git subtree push.
+I mistakenly pushed about 4000 unrelated commits into the repo.
+I've tried to fix things with help from github support, but my apologies if any forks or clones got messed up.

+## Description

 In Vim, trying to unload, delete or wipe a buffer without closing the window or split?
 You'll like this:

 **With bufkill:**